ishansurdi/SDS-agrcode/README.md

 This project is a Farmers' Ecommerce Platform built using AngularJS.
 It allows users to buy and sell agricultural products, apply for subsidies, and access crop manuals.

+**Note:** This is not my personal code; it is just an example/demo code for a friend.

 ## Project Structure
 ### Files